Analytic NNLO transverse-momentum-dependent soft function for heavy quark pair hadroproduction at threshold: TMD soft function

 Since we have been unable to find explicit expressions for the two-loop soft function in the generic case anywhere in the literature, we report them here in case someone finds them useful.
 From these generic results, we again observe that the soft Wilson line is invariant under rescaling of the four-momentum $p_i$ in the form $p_i\to\lambda_ip_i$ with $\lambda_i\neq 0$, so that we have certain freedoms to renormalize these external momenta.

 With the general two-loop soft function at hand, we now discuss how to calculate the two-loop TMD soft function for heavy-quark hadroproduction at threshold.
 We first consider the azimuthal-angle-averaged soft function in the $q_T$ space, which is equivalent to the azimuthal-angle-dependent case.
 In this context, the kernel function takes the form given in eq.\eqref{eq:KSfun4}, combined with the rapidity regulator of eq.\eqref{eq:rapidityregulator}.
+The complex color factors and phase-space integrals in the generic cases simplify considerably, as will become evident in the next two subsections.
 Without loss of generality, we focus on the color-octet ($C=8$) case, since the integrals in the color-singlet case are a subset of those in the color-octet case.
 Moreover, the color-singlet TMD soft function--like in any hadroproduction processes involving only colorless final states--consists solely of scaleless integrals in the analytic rapidity regulator scheme and therefore vanishes.